-- Revenue recognition;
+- · Revenue recognition;

 - Accounts receivable;

-- Inventory;
+- · Inventory;

-- Purchase commitments;

-- Valuation of long-lived assets;
+- · Valuation of long-lived assets;

 - Income taxes;

-- Stock-based compensation;
+- · Stock-based compensation;

-- Derivatives;

-- Contingencies; and
+- · Contingencies;

-- Product warranty
+- · Product warranty;

+- Debt; and

+- · Fair value of financial instruments

 Revenue recognition

 We recognize revenue for product sales upon customer acceptance, which can occur at the time of delivery, installation, or post-installation, where applicable, provided persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and collectability is reasonably assured.
 Existing customers are subject to ongoing credit evaluations based on payment history and other factors.
 If it is determined during the arrangement that collectability is not reasonably assured, revenue is recognized on a cash basis of accounting.
 Certain of our contracts involve retention amounts which are contingent upon meeting certain performance requirements through the expiration of the contract warranty periods.
 For contractual arrangements that involve retention, we recognize revenue for these amounts upon the expiration of the warranty period, meeting the performance requirements and when collection of the fee is reasonably assured.